Geoeconomics: Mercantilism

-Geo-economics is not to be confused with mercantilism or neo-mercantilism.
+Geo-economics is not to be confused with mercantilism or neomercantilism.
 Under mercantilism, the goal of which was to maximize national gold stocks, when commercial quarrels evolved into political quarrels, which could then lead to military conflicts.
 Therefore, mercantilist competition was subordinate to military competition, as the former modality was governed by the ever-present possibility that the 'loser' in a commercial quarrel could then challenge the outcome militarily.
 For example:"Spain might decree that all trade to and from its American colonies could only travel in Spanish bottoms through Spanish ports, but British and Dutch armed merchantmen could still convey profitable cargoes to disloyal colonists in defiance of Spanish sloops; and, with war declared, privateers could seize outright the even more profitable cargoes bound for Spain.
 Likewise, the Dutch sent their frigates into the Thames to reply to the mercantilist legislation of the British Parliament that prohibited their cabotage, just as much earlier the Portuguese had sunk Arab ships with which they could not compete in the India trade."In the new era of geo-economics, however, there is no superior modality: Both the causes and the instruments of conflict can be economic.
 When commercial disagreements do lead to international political clashes, the disputes must be resolved with the weapons of commerce.